wvanderp/notes/Journal/Goals.md

 Being more egotistical in my life (in a good way) by not always selflessly giving to others but also taking sometimes

-Do something useful every day.
+Do something worthwhile every day.